24 Career Choices for French Learners

 Suppose you work at an enormous bank that deals with clients from all over the world.
 In that case, it’s imperative to communicate things about money in a way that is easy to understand.

-To do this work well, you must know much about finance, including how it works in different countries and the rules and laws.
+To do this well, you must know much about finance, including how it works in different countries and the rules and laws.
 Studying finance and getting certifications to prepare for this job is a good idea.

 If you’re interested in French, there are some big companies that you might want to know about.